konstantinosbaktalias/webscraping-informer/README.md

   * ``` npm run dev ```

 ##### Notes
-* You need to Postgresql installed in your machine
+* You need Postgresql installed in your machine